-Yes, you can experience authentic ethnic restaurants in New York City from A to Z. At least that’s what they say.
+Updated September 2021.
+I love sampling the ethnic food in New York City and NYC has some of the best ethnic restaurants anywhere.
+Yes, you can sample authentic ethnic food in New York City from A to Z. At least that’s what they say.
 But is that really true?
-We set out on a delicious journey to prove that New York City does indeed offer every one of the world’s cuisines…from A to Z.
+We set out on a delicious journey to prove that New York City does indeed offer every one of the world’s ethnic foods…from A to Z.

 AUTHENTIC ETHNIC RESTAURANTS IN NEW YORK CITY

 Argentinian food is all about meat and chimichurri, an Argentinian sauce made from cilantro, parsley, garlic, and other ingredients used to accompany meats.
 In Argentina, it is unheard of to serve meat without the ubiquitous chimichurri.
 Libertador Restaurant in Manhattan’s Upper East Side makes the best chimichurri I’ve ever tasted.
 That’s one of the ways you know the food is authentic.